malramsay64/phd-thesis/01_Methods/Machine_Learning.md

 like those used in machine learning lack this mathematical description of uncertainty.
 @Larson1931 noted in 1931 that
-using the same dataset for training an algorithm and evaluating it's statistical performance gives a result more optimistic than can be replicated with additional datasets.
+using the same dataset for training an algorithm and evaluating its statistical performance gives a result more optimistic than can be replicated with additional datasets.
 Cross-validation is a technique which has been demonstrated to reduce over-fitting when used appropriately [@Arlot2010;@Zhang1993]